Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Inland Waterways; New Rules concerning passengers’ rights

-Over the last decade, the European Union has increasingly devoted much of its attention towards passengers’ and tourists’ rights and its legal protection.Nonetheless, whereas air, railroad and bus passengers’ protection has been often tackled, passengers travelling by sea and inland waterways have been comparatively less concerned until recently.
+Over the last decade, pharm the European Union has increasingly devoted much of its attention towards passengers’ and tourists’ rights and its legal protection.Nonetheless, dosage whereas air, approved railroad and bus passengers’ protection has been often tackled, passengers travelling by sea and inland waterways have been comparatively less concerned until recently.

 In order to fill this gap, on 24 November 2010, the European Parliament and the Council passed a specific regulation concerning the rights of maritime and inland waterway passengers.